 My Fair Lady

 This sensationally successful musical, created by Lerner and Loewe from Shaw’s “Pygmalion,” offers a vivid glimpse of London society in 1912.
-With its literate script and sumptuous score, MY FAIR LADY has stood the test handsomely, and offers wonderful challenges for its cast, crew, and creative team.
-The very faithful 1964 film version offers an accurate glimpse of the show’s original concept and design, and central story of Eliza Doolittle, a bright and ambitious Cockney girl, studying elocution with brilliant but emotionally stunted Professor Henry Higgins, remains compelling.
-The elegant locations of Ascot racetrack and the Embassy Ball are contrasted nicely with the more down-to-earth folks in Eliza’s original sphere, allowing for an evening of raucous good humor and sophisticated beauty.
+With its literate script and sumptuous score, My Fair Lady has stood the test handsomely, and offers wonderful challenges for its cast, crew, and creative team.
+The very faithful 1964 film version offers an accurate glimpse of the show’s original concept and design, and central story of Eliza Doolittle, a bright and ambitious Cockney girl, studying elocution with brilliant but emotionally stunted Professor Henry Higgins, remains compelling, allowing for an evening of raucous good humor and sophisticated beauty.

 Supported cast: 7-principals / 16+female / 16+male